eslint-stylistic/eslint-stylistic/docs/index.md

     details: Fine-tune the every single rule to fit your needs.
   - title: One-stop
     icon: 👌
-    details: Formatting and Linting in one-go, configure once and auto-fix once.
+    details: Formatting and Linting in one go, configure once and auto-fix once.
   - title: JavaScript & TypeScript
     icon: 📦
     details: Support both JavaScript and TypeScript.